Ke Hobe Banglar Kotipoti

 Ke Hobe Banglar Kotipoti (transliterated: Kē kabē bānlāra kōṭipati), KHBK or KBC Bangla, is one of the 9 Indian versions for Bengali-speaking peoples based on the original British game show Who Wants to Be a Millionaire?
 It premiered on 4 June 2011, on Mahuaa Bangla channel hosted by Sourav Ganguly.
 In 2018, this show returned to air with new host Prosenjit Chatterjee.
-This version is the Indian version (also Marathi và Bhoupuji version) where the questions are only in the local language and not asked again in English.
+This version is the Indian version (also Marathi and Bhoupuji version) where the questions are only in the local language and not asked again in English.